Nekityyy/Gudkinrep/README.md

 # Gudkinrep
 # Hello everyone, that is my first rep here
 My name is Nikita and I'm studing in SPBSTU.
-Do this rep was my homewok.
+Do this rep was my homewokr.
+# What will be here?
+here will be my homework or my programes.